Why can't I access an e-resource?

-If you are having problems accessing any e-resources i.e. e-journals, online bibliographic databases and e-books, there are several general points that you should always check first.
+If you are having problems accessing any e-resources i.e. e-journals, databases, e-books and streaming videos, there are several general points that you should always check first.

 Are you accessing the resource through the correct route?

-It is always best to access e-resources through the Information Services (IS) website, or e-journals and e-books also through DiscoverEd, as this will ensure that the resource provider knows that you are from the University of Edinburgh.
-If a resource has specific log in instructions this will also be listed on the IS website.
-Some sites may have alternative log in options but this will not always be the case.
+It is always best to access e-resources through DiscoverEd or our AZ lists, as this will ensure that the resource provider knows that you are from the University of Edinburgh.
+If a resource has specific login instructions this will also be displayed.
+Some sites may have alternative login options but this will not always be the case.

-Your EASE username and password is required for access to e-resources.
+Your University Login is required for access to e-resources.
 Retired staff and alumni have alternative arrangements to access some of our e-resources.

 Does the Library subscribe to the resource you are trying to access?

-If the Library does not subscribe to the e-journal, bibliographic database or e-book then you will not be able to get access to this resource.
+If the Library does not subscribe to the e-journal, database, e-book or streaming video, then you will not be able to get access to this resource.

 Does the Library’s subscription to an e-journal cover the time period you require?

 You will only have access to full-text articles from within the subscription time period.
-If the article you are looking for falls outwith this period then free access to full-text material will not be available.
+If the article you are looking for falls outside of this period then free access to full-text material will not be available.